Coin-operated-locker babies

-Osaka's government organized a group specifically designed to deal with the detection and protection of abused and neglected children.
-In 1993, they published a manual on how to deal with child abuse, but the Japanese judicial administration still uses old laws for abuse cases.
+The regional government of Osaka organized a group dealing with the detection and protection of abused and neglected children.
+In 1993, a manual regarding child abuse was published, but the national Japanese judicial administration still uses old laws for child abuse cases.

 In response to certain actions, in 1981, the number of cases began to decrease.
 These actions included the relocation of coin-lockers to make them more visible, with additional patrol assigned to monitor the locker locations.
 Further, the publication of the term and problem led to the recognition by the general public in Japan, leading to stronger education about contraception to decrease the number of unwanted babies.
 Though the Osaka government organized group created programs, such as Baby Hatch, this is still a prevalent issue in Japan.
-In Kumamoto prefecture, Jikei hospital’s baby hatch program, "Konotori no yurikago" ("Stork's Cradle"), modeled after German Babyklappen, was said to encourage child abandonment after news that a three-year-old child was left on the first day of operation on May 10, 2007, increasing criticism of the program.
+In Kumamoto prefecture, Jikei hospital's baby hatch program, "Konotori no yurikago" ("Stork's Cradle"), modeled after German Babyklappen, was said to encourage child abandonment after news that a three-year-old child was left on the first day of operation on May 10, 2007, increasing criticism of the program.

 An adoption system proposed by Noboru Kikuta that protected the biological mothers' records of child birth and adoption had also been proposed but was not recognized in the special adoption system in 1987.

 During the 1970s, reported cases of coin-locker babies increased along with other news of maternal filicide.
-The women’s liberation movement, ūman ribu, was concerned with the biased treatment against criminalized mothers and criticized Japan’s family institution.
-They interpreted maternal filicide as a violent reaction against being forced into socially accepted spousal and maternal roles.
+The women's liberation movement, ūman ribu, was concerned with the biased treatment against criminalized mothers and criticized Japan's family institution.
+Maternal filicide was interpreted as a violent reaction against being forced into socially accepted spousal and maternal roles.

-Reasons for occurrence
+Common reasons

 Isolation and poverty

-In many cases, the abandoners are individuals who have struggled financially and would not be able to support their baby.
-They may have come from homes of violence or neglect themselves, growing up in isolation and causing them to have a reluctance to use public services.
-In the reality of the contemporary society in Japan, it is difficult for women to earn enough money to support a child, and many women would need to turn to the sex industry.
+In many cases, the mothers are individuals who lack financial stability and would not have been able to support a child.
+They may have come from homes of violence or have neglected themselves, growing up in isolation and causing them to be reluctant to use public services.
+In the contemporary society of Japan, it is often difficult for women to earn enough money to support a child, leading many women to turn to the sex industry.